-- NC State University Libraries are hosting a series of data visualization workshops.
+- The NC State University Libraries are hosting a series of data visualization workshops.

 Do not use NCSU to refer to NC State University in any way, regardless of whether the communication in question is internal or external.

 North Carolina Agricultural Research Service